 As per the statistics of the Bureau of Labor Statistics, a significant employment rise of 16% is expected for the LPNs by the year 2024 as they will be crucially required in various long-term settings and home health care facilities.

 The length of an LPN program may range from one to two years and after completion of the coursework, you may appear for the NCLEX-PN examination.
 You can join the workforce as soon as you clear the exam and obtain the license.
 However, joining a job after the course is certainly not the end of the world.
 After gaining some work experience, you can go for the LPN-to-RN bridge program to enhance your knowledge and avail better job opportunities.

 Many LPN programs provide flexible timings and online LPN classes that come in handy for the students who have a part-time job.
 Thus, they can continue their studies without quitting their job and ignoring other commitments.

 Being a licensed practical nurse, you get lucrative salary as well as other perks.
-According to the Bureau of Labor Statistics, the median annual salary of the LPNs was $43,170, whereas the hourly wage was $20.76 (as of May 2015).
+According to the Bureau of Labor Statistics, the median annual salary of the Practical Nurses was $43,170, whereas the hourly wage was $20.76 (as of May 2015).
 You can get a hefty paycheck if you advance your career as an RN.